-Make sure that your ads.txt file is up-to-date with all of your resellers, because Google will not monetize authorized resellers that are not mentioned in your ads.txt file.
+Make sure your ads.txt file is up-to-date with all of your ad partners because Google will not allow them to be monetized unless they are included in your ads.txt file.

 Please note that Ezoic will automatically append information associated with our network partners if you are integrated via nameservers or Cloudflare.
 Additional steps are required for sites that are integrated with the Ezoic WordPress plugin.

 If you already have an ads.txt file and are nameserver or Cloudflare integrated, our system will detect that file and automatically append our authorized sellers.
-However, if you need to create an ads.txt file or have one and you are integrated with our Wordpress Plugin, you can do so easily with Ads.txt Manager (adstxtmanager.com, an Ezoic product) to get your ads.txt file up and running correctly.
+However, if you need to create an ads.txt file, or have one and are integrated with our Wordpress Plugin, you will need to use Ads.txt Manager (adstxtmanager.com, an Ezoic product) to get your ads.txt file up and running correctly.

 Follow these Steps:

-1. Click on "Get Started" and create an account.
+1. Click on "Get Started Now" and create an account:

-2. Authorize Ezoic and any other ad partners that you currently use to monetize your site (most likely Adsense).
+2. Authorize Ezoic, Ezoic Owned and any other ad partners that you currently use to monetize your site (most likely Adsense):

 3. Ezoic’s information will be automatically added when it is authorized.
 However, for all the other ad partners you use, you will need to add the information to sit alongside your existing ads.txt.
 For Adsense, you would click on ‘Google Adsense’ on the right hand side:

-For ‘ad network domain’ it would be Google.com.
-For ‘ad network account ID’ it would your Adsense ID.
-For ‘account type’ it would be DIRECT and for ‘certification authority ID you would put .
+4. For "ad network domain" it would be Google.com.
+For ‘ad network account ID’ it would be your Adsense publisher ID.
+For "account type" it would be DIRECT and for "certification authority ID" you would put f08c47fec0942fa0.
 Here’s what it will look like all together:

 5. If you already have an existing ads.txt file, then you can import it.
 However, if you do not, just skip this step by clicking 'next':